ridzuan5757/k8s/docs/1_concepts/4_workload/2_2_pod_lifecycle.md

 period before the pod is allowed to be forcefully killed.
 With that forceful shutdown tracking in place the kubelet attempts graceful shutdown.

+Typically, with this graceful termination of the pod, kubelet makes requests to the container runtime to attempt to stop the containers in the pod by first sending a `SIGTERM` signal, with a grace period timeout, to the main process in each container.
+The requests to stop the containers are processed by the container runtime asynchronously.
+There is no guarantee to the order of processing for these requests.

+Many container runtimes respect the `STOPSIGNAL` value defined in the container image and, if different, send the container image configured `STOPSIGNAL` instead of `SIGTERM`.
+Once the grace period has expired, the `KILL` signal is sent to any remaining processes, and the pod is then deleted from the API server.

+If the kubelet or the contaienr runtime's management service is restarted while waiting for processes to terminate, the cluster retries from the start including the full original grace period.

+An example flow:
+- `kubectl` is used too manually delete specific pod, with default frace period of 30 seconds.
+- The pod in the API server is updated with the time beyond which the pod is considered "dead" along with the grace period.
+If `kubectl describe` is used to check the pod that is being deleted, that pod will show up as `Terminating`.
+On the node where the pod is running: as soon as the kubelet sees that a pod has been marked as terminating (a graceful shutdown duration has been set), the kubelet begin the local pod shutdown process.
+    - If one of the pod's container has defined a `preStop` hook and the `terminatingGracePeriodSeconds` in the pod spec is not set to 0, the kubelet runs that hook inside of the container.
+The default `terminatingGracePeriodSeconds` is 30 seconds.
+    - If the `preStop` hook is still running after the grace period expires, the kubelet will request a small, one-off grace period extension of 2 seconds.
+    - If the `preStop` hook needs longer to complete than the default grace period allows, `terminatingGracePeriodSeconds` value must be modified to suit this.
+    - The kubelet triggers the container runtime to send a `SIGTERM` signal to process 1 inside each container.
+    - The containers in the pod receive the `SIGTERM` signal at different times and in arbitrary order.
+If the order of shutdowns matters, consider using a `preStop` hook to synchronize.
+- At the same time as the kubelet is starting graceful shutdown of the pod, the control plane evaluates whther to remove that shutting down pod from `EndpointSlices` and `Endpoints` object, where those objects represent a Service with a configured selector. `ReplicaSets` and other workload resources no longer treat the shutting-down pod as a valid, in-service replica.
+    - Pods that shut down slowly should not continue to serve regular traffic and should start terminating and finish processing open connections.
+Some applications need to go beyond finishing open connections and need more graceful termination, for example, session draining and completion.
+    - Any endpoints that represent the terminating pods are not immediately removed from `EndpointSlices`, and status indicating terminating state is exposed from the `EndPointsSlices` API and the legacy `Endpoints` API.
+    - Terminating endpoints always have their `ready` status as `false` (for backward compatibility versions before v1.26), so load balancers will not use it for regular traffic.
+    - IF traffic draining on terminating pod is needed, the actual readiness can be checked as condition `serving`.